Jon1969Edwards/UnrealEngine5.2VLC/README.md

 Nightly builds can be downloaded from the VideoLAN web site (see below).

-For debugging on Win32 and Win64, you can download debug builds and replace the corresponding files and folders in the *VlcMedia/ThirdParty/vlc/* directory.
+For debugging on Win64, you can download debug builds and replace the corresponding files and folders in the *VlcMedia/ThirdParty/vlc/* directory.

 ### Linux (Ubuntu 16.04)